 4.6 To market to you: In addition to sending you marketing communications, we may also use your personal data to display targeted advertising to you online – through our own websites and services or through third party websites and their platforms.

 4.7 To analyse, aggregate and report: We may use the personal data we collect about you and other users of our websites and services (whether obtained directly or from third parties) to produce aggregated and anonymised analytics and reports, which we may share publicly or with third parties.

 Clause 5: How we can share your data

-There will be times when we need to share your personal data with third parties.
+There will be times when we need to share your personal identifiable data such as name, email id, contact number with third parties.
+We will take consent from you via our online support chat or email before sharing your personal identifiable data with anyone.
 We will only disclose your personal data to:

 Clause 6: International Data Transfers